-Draw.io offers pre-built shapes, as well as raster and SVG images that you can pull in and use.
-This provides you with a lot of flexibility, but this approach has the downside that you can't style raster or SVG images. draw.io doesn't understand where to draw a shadow, which line(s) the line width applies to, etc.
+Draw.io offers pre-built shapes, and lets you use your own raster and SVG images.
+This provides you with a lot of flexibility, but this approach doesn't let you style raster or SVG images, except for these colors in SVG images.
+Because SVG and raster images aren't native shapes, draw.io can't know where to draw a shadow, which line(s) the line width applies to, etc.

-The outer element is <shape>, that has attributes:
+The outer element is <shape>, that has the following attributes:

-- "w" and "h" are optional decimal view bounds.
+- w, h - optional decimal view bounds.
 This defines your co-ordinate system for the graphics operations in the shape.
 The default is 100,100.

-- "aspect", optional string.
-Either "variable", the default, or "fixed".
+- aspect - optional string with the value of either "variable", the default, or "fixed".
 Fixed means always render the shape with the aspect ratio defined by the ratio w/h.
 Variable causes the ratio to match that of the geometry of the current vertex.

-- "strokewidth", optional string.
-Either an integer or the string "inherit". "inherit" indicates that the strokeWidth of the cell is only changed on scaling, not on resizing.
-If numeric values are used, the strokeWidth of the cell is changed on both scaling and resizing and the value defines the multiple that is applied to the width.
+- strokewidth - optional string containing either an integer or the string "inherit".
+Inherit indicates that the strokewidth of the cell is only changed on scaling, not on resizing.
+If numeric values are used, the strokewidth of the cell is changed on both scaling and resizing and the value defines the multiple that is applied to the width.
 Default is "1".

-If you want to define specific fixed connection points on the shape use the <connections> element.
-Each <constraint> element within connections defines a fixed connection point on the shape.
-Constraints have attributes:
+If you want to define specific fixed connection points on the shape, use the <connections> element.
+Each <constraint> element within the connections element defines a fixed connection point on the shape.
+Constraints have the following attributes:

-- "perimeter", required.
-1 or 0.
+- perimeter - required, with the values 1 or 0.
 0 sets the connection point where specified by x,y.
-1 Causes the position of the connection point to be extrapolated from the center of the shape, through x,y to the point of intersection with the perimeter of the shape.
+1 causes the position of the connection point to be extrapolated from the center of the shape, through x,y to the point of intersection with the perimeter of the shape.

-- "x" and "y" are the position of the fixed point relative to the bounds of the shape.
+- x, y - the position of the fixed point relative to the bounds of the shape.
 They can be automatically adjusted if perimeter=1.
-So, (0,0) is top left, (0.5,0.5) the center, (1,0.5) the center of the right hand edge of the bounds, etc. Values may be less than 0 or greater than 1 to be positioned outside of the shape.
+(0,0) is top left, (0.5,0.5) is the center, (1,0.5) is the center of the right hand edge of the bounds, etc. Values may be less than 0 or greater than 1 to be positioned outside of the shape.

 <background> and <foreground>

-The path of the graphics drawing is split into two elements, <foreground> and <background>.
-The split is to define which part any shadow applied to the shape is derived from (the background).
-This, generally, means the background is the line tracing of the outside of the shape, but not always.
+The paths used to draw the shape are split into two elements, <foreground> and <background>.
+The split is to define the part that any shadow is applied to, derived from the <background>.
+Generally, the background of the shape is the line that traces the outside of the shape, but not always.

 Any stroke, fill or fillstroke of a background must be the first element of the foreground element, they must not be used within <background>.
-If the background is empty, this is not required.
+If the background of your shape is empty, this is not required.